Ernesto Tornquist: Career

 Ernesto Tornquist played a crucial role in helping to avoid a war between Argentina and Chile in 1902 by managing the British mediation in the border dispute, and by strongly opposing the bellicose Foreign Minister Estanislao Zeballos.
 He represented the German armaments group Krupp in Buenos Aires where he organised a strong lobby for the armaments industry, whilst on the other hand he helped to resolve a conflict with Brazil.

 In 1903 he built the estancia, Sierra de la Ventana, in Tornquist, designed by the German immigrant architect Carlos Nordmann in Gothic style typical of German castles in the Rhine Valley.
 The grounds were designed by the French immigrant landscape architect, Carlos Thays.

 Death and legacy

-He maintained a close friendship with Argentine presidents Julio A. Roca and Carlos Pellegrini and tenaciously opposed the militaristic plans of the War Minister Estanislao Zeballos during the presidency of José Figueroa Alcorta (1906-1910).
+He maintained a close friendship with Argentine presidents Julio A. Roca and Carlos Pellegrini and tenaciously opposed the militaristic plans of the War Minister Estanislao Zeballos during the presidency of José Figueroa Alcorta (1906–1910).

 He died in 1908 in Buenos Aires and since 1980 his remains are buried in the local church in the town of Tornquist.

 He built the Plaza Hotel Buenos Aires, which opened one year after his death, in 1909.
-Designed by the German architect Alfredo Zucker, it is located on Florida street, overlooking Plaza San Martin.
+Designed by the German architect Alfred Zucker, it is located on Florida street, overlooking Plaza San Martin.